Solheim Cup Results | WTOP

 |Foursomes

-Celine Boutier and Georgia Hall, Europe, halved with Ally Ewing and Megan Khang, United States.
+Lexi Thompson and Brittany Altomare, United States, def.
+Charley Hull and Emily Pedersen, Europe, 2 and 1.

 Mel Reid and Leona Maguire, Europe, def.
-Jessica Korda and Nelly Korda, United States, 1 up.

-Charley Hull and Emily Pedersen, Europe, def.
-Lexi Thompson and Brittany Altomare, United States, 1 up.

-Jennifer Kupcho and Lizette Salas, United States, def.
-Carlota Ciganda and Sophia Popov, Europe, 1 up.
+Nelly Korda and Ally Ewing, United States, 5 and 4.

-Anna Nordqvist and Matilda Castren, Europe, def.
-Lexi Thompson and Mina Harigae, United States, 4 and 3.
+Lizette Salas and Jennifer Kupcho, United States, def.
+Anna Nordqvist and Maltilda Castren, Europe, 3 and 1.

-Georgia Hall and Leona Maguire, Europe, def.
-Yealimi Noh and Brittany Altomare, United States, 1 up.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.